-Since 2009 CIPS has issued Ethical and Sustainable Procurement guidance (compiled with Traidcraft), which focuses on the human and social aspects of workers in the Supply Chain to try and improve worker conditions.
-In 2013 CIPS developed this guidance to include more detail about modern day slavery - how to identify and mitigate the risks of this happening in the Supply Chains our members buy from.
-CIPS has campaigned on the issue of modern day slavery and eliminating all forms of forced and compulsory labour in Supply chains and has contributed to the development of the legislation leading up to the passing of the Modern Slavery Bill in parliament.
+Since 2009 CIPS has issued ethical and sustainable procurement guidance (compiled with Traidcraft), which focuses on the human and social aspects of workers in the supply chain to try and improve worker conditions.
+In 2013 CIPS developed this guidance to include more detail about modern day slavery - how to identify and mitigate the risks of this happening in the supply chains our members buy from.
+This is currently being built upon with a working party group put in place via the ETI.
+CIPS also now offers training delivered by ETI.
+CIPS has campaigned on the issue of modern day slavery and eliminating all forms of forced and compulsory labour in supply chains and has contributed to the development of the legislation leading up to the passing of the Modern Slavery Bill in parliament.

-One element of Modern Slavery is where legitimate employment is conditional on the production of appropriate documentation demonstrating the right to work in the relevant country.
+One element of modern slavery is where legitimate employment is conditional on the production of appropriate documentation demonstrating the right to work in the relevant country.
 CIPS is committed to eliminating discrimination (and encouraging diversity) amongst the workforce.
 CIPS' objective is to create a working environment in which there is no unlawful discrimination.

 CIPS has designed structures and processes for its own governance and representative bodies which give members from all backgrounds an equal opportunity to contribute to the direction and leadership of the institute.
 These structures and processes actively engineer diversity through a combination of democratic election and direct appointment processes using positive selection criteria.
+We have a number of staff with a disability.
+(Correct phrasing?)